 Quick Start Guide

-This guide will help you get started with Serverless GPU API quickly.
+This guide will help you get started with Serverless GPU API (SGC API) quickly.

 Basic Usage